mirraisul/Modelling_of_CO2_Emission_by_Fuel_Consumption_of_Vehicles-_A_Case_Study_from_Canada-/README.md

 # Modelling_of_CO2_Emission_by_Fuel_Consumption_of_Vehicles-_A_Case_Study_from_Canada-

+This project is done and presented as part of the "Environmental Data Science" module at Brandenburg University of Technology, Cottbus, Germany.

 Simulation of CO2 emission from fuel consumption of vehicles in Canada.
 Data are collected from  https://www.kaggle.com/debajyotipodder/co2-emission-by-vehicles.
 Statistical software R is used for the analysis.
 Several regression models for the analysis are done and the models are validated with cross validation.